In this chapter, we are sharing our knowledge and tips that will help you understand Pay Per Click Marketing and rock your first campaign.

 Book your photographer today.

-PPC marketing tip: Do not send your visitors to your homepage, but instead create specific landing pages for each product or service you are advertising.
+PPC marketing tip: Do not send your visitors to your homepage, but instead create specific landing page for each product or service you are advertising.
 It requires some additional preparation, but it will boost the quality score, and at the same time, increase your ad ranking.